kaikalii/chalcolithic/readme.md

 - Iron golems are *clay* golems.
 They are made in the normal shape, but with clay blocks instead of iron blocks.
 The clay must be surrounded by mud.
 Clay golems drop clay balls instead of iron ingots.

 ### Enchanting
-- Rather than at an enchanting table, all enchanting is now done through enchanted books
+- Rather than at an enchanting table, all enchanting is now done through items *imbued* with enchantments (including enchanted books)
-- Enchantable books can be imbued with enchantments by using them in different places
+- Certain *enchantment catalyst* items can be imbued at an *enchanting altar*
-  - Different biomes give different enchantments
-  - Some biomes give multiple enchantments, some only one
+  - The altar is constructed from a single block of lapis lazuli surrounded by gold, diamond, or netherite blocks
+  - More valuable surrounding blocks increase the power of enchantments
+  - Imbuing is carried out by holding a catalyst in the main hand and jumping on the lapis block
-  - Enchanting a book costs levels equal to the sum of the resulting enchantment levels
+  - Imbuing a catalyst costs a few levels
-  - Higher total levels allow for stronger enchantments
-  - Stronger enchantments require higher tiered enchantable books, which are a new sink for valuable materials like diamond and netherite
-  - Enchanting a book absorbs magic from the environment, and additional books cannot be enchanted nearby until a period of time has passed
-  - Particles in the area show where a book was enchanted and indicate the cooldown
-  - If a book was too recently enchanted nearby, particles will point to where that was
+  - There is a chance the lapis block will be destroyed, with stronger enchantments increasing the chance
-- Enchanted books can be applied to equipment by holding the book in one hand and the equipment in the other and using the book.
+- Imbued catalysts and enchanted books can be applied to equipment by holding the imbued item in one hand and the equipment in the other and using the imbued item.
 Armor must be held in the offhand to avoid equipping it instead.
   - This does not work on diamond or netherite gear.
   - Mending cannot be applied to elytra
   - Golden equipment has a high chance to increase the level of enchantments applied to it by 1